Andromaque: Plot summary

 Act 1: Orestes, Greek ambassador, arrives at the court of Pyrrhus, supposedly to convince him on behalf of the Greeks to put Astyanax, the son of Andromaque and Hector, to death, for fear that he may one day avenge Troy.
 Actually Oreste hopes Pyrrhus will refuse, so Hermione will return to Greece with him.
 Pyrrhus refuses at first, then, upon being rejected by Andromaque, he threatens to turn Astyanax over to the Greeks.

 Act 2: Orestes speaks to Hermione, who agrees to leave with him if Pyrrhus allows it.
 However, Pyrrhus, heretofore uninterested in Hermione, announces to Orestes that he has decided to marry her, and that he will give him Astyanax.

 Act 3: Orestes is furious over having lost Hermione for good.
 Andromaque begs Hermione to influence Pyrrhus to spare her son, but Hermione, insanely proud, refuses her.
 Pyrrhus agrees to reverse his decision if Andromaque will marry him.
 She hesitates, unsure of what to do.

 Act 4: Andromaque resolves to marry Pyrrhus in order to save her son, but intends suicide as soon as the ceremony is over, so that she remains faithful to her late husband Hector.
 Hermione asks Orestes to avenge her scorn from Pyrrhus by killing him.

 Act 5: Hermione regrets asking for Pyrrhus' death.
-Before she can cancel her request, Orestes appears and announces that Pyrrhus is dead, though not at Orestes' hand - his Greeks became enraged when Pyrrhus recognized Astyanax as king of Troy.
+Before she can cancel her request, Orestes appears and announces that Pyrrhus is dead, though not at Orestes' hand — his Greeks became enraged when Pyrrhus recognized Astyanax as king of Troy.
 She thanks him with wild insults and runs off to kill herself on Pyrrhus' body.
 Orestes becomes crazed and has a vision of the Furies.

 Reception and adaptations

 Unlike the majority of Racine's plays, Andromaque has never gone out of vogue, and the tragedy is among the most venerable works of the Comédie-Française's repertoire.
 It is also the most often read and studied classicist play in French schools.
 Jacques Rivette's four-hour film L'amour fou centers around rehearsals of a production of Andromaque.

 The composer André Grétry wrote a three-act opera, Andromaque, with a libretto based on the Racine play, which premiered in 1780.
-In addition, Rossini's two-act 1819 opera, Ermione, is based on Racine's play.
+In addition, Rossini's two-act 1819 opera, Ermione, is based on Racine's play as is Herbert Windt's 1931 opera Andromache.

 In 1984 a new verse English translation of Andromaque (called Andromache) was commissioned by Cheek by Jowl theatre company from the writer and translator David Bryer.
 This British première performance of Andromache was at the Paxton Suite, Buxton on 9 August 1984.
-The play was then performed during 1984-1985.
-Between 2007-2009 Cheek by Jowl performed Andromaque in French.
+The play was then performed during 1984–1985.
+Between 2007–2009 Cheek by Jowl performed Andromaque in French.
 The first performance of this production was at Théâtre du Nord, Lille on 4 October 2007.
 In 2009 the play was performed in French as a co-production by Théâtre du Nord, Lille, and Cheek by Jowl at the Oxford Playhouse.
 Both productions were directed by Declan Donnellan and designed by Nick Ormerod.